Oriole Park at Camden Yards

 Pickles Pub

 When it comes to Orioles bars, Pickles on Washington Boulevard is the gold (or, perhaps, orange) standard.
-Situated right across the street from Camden Yards, with a sizable indoor area as well as an outside patio, Pickles is full of Orioles fans right until first pitch.
-If you want an outdoor table, you’ll want to get there on the early side for weekend games or when big opponents are in town.
+Situated right across the street from Camden Yards, with a sizable (but sometimes insanely packed) indoor bar as well as an outside patio, Pickles is full of Orioles fans right until first pitch.
+If you want an outdoor table (if they’ve left them out), you’ll want to get there on the early side for weekend games or when big opponents are in town.
+But on some weekends, it’s just a massive sea of people jammed onto the patio.
+If you want to be where crowd is, Pickles will often be for you.
+If you’re looking for something more low-key, we have other suggestions below.

-TSI Pro Tip: When there is a potential for a rain delay, local fans will delay their entry into the ballpark and will hang out at Pickles—with their much lower beer prices—until the weather clears.
+TSI TIP: When there is a potential for a rain delay, local fans will delay their entry into the ballpark and will hang out at Pickles—with their much lower beer prices—until the weather clears.

 Entering the park

-While any of the gates are fine, if you enter at Gate H on the northeast corner of the ballpark (Eutaw and Camden Streets) you’ll see the collection of statues of Oriole greats welcoming you to the park.
-This gate is also where Will Call and the ticketing offices are located.
+While any of the gates are fine, if you enter at Gate H on the northeast corner of the ballpark (Eutaw and Camden Streets) you’ll see the Babe Ruth statue, as well as the numerical monuments to Orioles greats.
+It’s the best gate for pictures.

 What to do inside Camden Yards